adamdivak/time_interpret/README.md

 ### Authors: Wouter Bant, Ádám Divák, Jasper Eppink, and Floris Six Dijkstra
 Paper and reviews: [https://openreview.net/forum?id=nPZgtpfgIx](https://openreview.net/forum?id=nPZgtpfgIx)

+*Deep Learning models have taken the front stage in the AI community, yet explainability challenges hinder their widespread adoption.
+Time series models, in particular, lack attention in this regard.
+This study tries to reproduce and extend the work of Enguehard (2023b), focusing on time series explainability by incorporating learnable masks and perturbations.
+Enguehard (2023b) employed two methods to learn these masks and perturbations, the preservation game (yielding SOTA results) and the deletion game (with poor performance).
+We extend the work by revising the deletion game’s loss function, testing the robustness of the proposed method on a novel weather dataset, and visualizing the learned masks and perturbations.
+Despite notable discrepancies in results across many experiments, our findings demonstrate that the proposed method consistently outperforms all baselines and exhibits robust performance across datasets.
+However, visualizations for the preservation game reveal that the learned perturbations primarily resemble a constant zero signal, questioning the importance of learning perturbations.
+Nevertheless, our revised deletion game shows promise, recovering meaningful perturbations and, in certain instances, surpassing the performance of the preservation game.*

 <p align="center">
   <img src="assets/explained_saliency.svg">
 </p>